ezgibas/gameoflife-csml/README.md

 # gameoflife-csml
-GHow to play: run main.py
+How to play: run main.py

 main.py : has all the set-up
 game.py : deals with the game window (not the whole window, just the grid part), includes rules() which are what make the game function